 A man sat in a plastic chair near the center of the room.
-His uniform was stretched thin, buttons tight, sleeves worn down.
-He was asleep.
-Not a peaceful sleep—the kind that comes from comfort—but the kind born of exhaustion, of giving too much and taking too little.
+His uniform was worn thin, the buttons pulled tight, the sleeves frayed.
+He was asleepānot the peaceful kind that comes from comfort, but the kind born of exhaustion, of giving too much and receiving too little.

 Two girls noticed him.

-They weren’t employees.
-They weren’t looking for friends.
-They were bored—and boredom can be cruel when it finds a target.
+They werenāt employees.
+They werenāt looking for friends.
+They were boredāand boredom can be cruel when it finds a target.
 They laughed.
 They whispered.
 One tossed a fry.
 It slid across his chest and fell to the floor.
-He didn’t wake.
+He didnāt wake.

 Their phones came out.
 They wanted a clip, something to post.
 They leaned closer.
 Laughed louder.

-Around them, the restaurant noticed.
+Around them, the restaurant began to notice.
 A mother pulled her child closer.
 A couple exchanged uneasy glances.
 But the work continued.
 Orders.
 Trays.
 Fryers.
-Life didn’t pause.
+Life didnāt pause.

-The man shifted slightly.
-His breathing stayed slow and steady.
-He had been working longer than anyone should—covering shifts, helping wherever he could.
-He had sat down just to rest for a second.
+The man shifted slightly, his breathing slow and steady.
+He had been working longer than anyone shouldācovering shifts, helping wherever he could.
+He had sat down just to rest for a moment.

 Then another man approached.

-Calm.
-Steady.
-Clean clothes.
-Sharp eyes.
 He looked at the girls, then at the sleeping man.

-“This is my brother,” he said quietly.
+āThis is my brother,ā he said quietly.

-Silence pressed into the room.
+Silence settled over the room.

 Phones went down.
 Laughter stopped.

-“He’s not lazy.
-He’s not a joke,” the man continued.
-“He’s just tired from doing what needed to be done.”
+āHeās not lazy.
+Heās not a joke,ā the man continued. āHeās just tired from doing what needed to be done.ā

 The sleeper stirred, blinking.
 He straightened.

-“You did nothing wrong,” his brother said.
+āYou did nothing wrong,ā his brother said.

 Outside, the sun was still bright.
 Inside, something had shifted.

 One small moment.
 One quiet voice.
-A reminder that kindness and exhaustion, cruelty and ignorance, can exist side by side—
+A reminder that kindness and exhaustion, cruelty and ignorance can exist side by sideā

 until someone chooses to speak.